Library Coinductive

 Via the Curry-Howard correspondence, the same guardedness condition applies to our co-inductive proofs as to our co-inductive data structures.
 We should be grateful that this proof is rejected, because, if it were not, the same proof structure could be used to prove any co-inductive theorem vacuously, by direct appeal to itself!

-Thinking about how Coq would generate a proof term from the proof script above, we see that the problem is that we are violating the first part of the guardedness condition.
+Thinking about how Coq would generate a proof term from the proof script above, we see that the problem is that we are violating the guardedness condition.
 During our proofs, Coq can help us check whether we have yet gone wrong in this way.
 We can run the command Guarded in any context to see if it is possible to finish the proof in a way that will yield a properly guarded proof term.

 Guarded.